-BASALTIC LOWLANDS AND HIGHLANDS POLICY
+BASALTIC LOWLANDS AND HIGHLANDS POLICIES

-Policy A: Residential development on basaltic lowlands and highlands, located in the Hamlet area, should be confined to the area along existing roads which are not characterized by steep slopes.
+- Policy 1: The highlands should be designated as a resource.
+Uses other than woodland, wildlife habitat, low intensity recreation, natural and mineral resources shall be controlled by the County to avoid conflicts. - Policy 2: Residential development on basaltic lowlands and highlands (located in the Hamlet area) should be confined to the area along existing roads which are not characterized by steep slopes. - Policy 3: Small woodland management shall be encouraged.

-TILLAMOOK HEAD POLICY
+TILLAMOOK HEAD POLICIES

-Policy A: Tillamook Head shall be preserved as a unique coastal land formation.
+- Policy 1: Tillamook Head shall be preserved as a unique coastal land formation.
 Uses other than forest management, wildlife habitat, low-intensity recreation, natural and mineral resources shall be discouraged.
-New mining operations on Tillamook Head which are in view of Highway 101 shall be screened with an appropriate buffer of trees.
+New mining operations on Tillamook Head which are in view of Highway 101 shall be screened with an appropriate buffer of trees. - Policy 2: The County should continue to monitor water management and conservation plans of surrounding jurisdictions and special district for consistency with the county comprehensive plan.